cedricwalter/TVProgram/readme.md

 [![TVprogram](https://img.youtube.com/vi/bEzWkPFL3ns/0.jpg)](https://youtu.be/bEzWkPFL3ns)

-This application is able to get the french TV program and read by a Text to Speech (TTS) engine when pressing on a button.
+This application is able to get the TV program and read with a Text to Speech (TTS) engine.

 This is especially useful for blind or disabled people.
+It run on a raspberry pi, can be used with physical buttons, crontab, command line.

 It use MaryTTS (https://github.com/marytts/marytts), an open-source, multilingual Text-to-Speech Synthesis platform written in Java.
 It was originally developed as a collaborative project of DFKI’s Language Technology Lab and the Institute of Phonetics at Saarland University.
 It is now maintained by the Multimodal Speech Processing Group in the Cluster of Excellence MMCI and DFKI.
 As of version 5.2, MaryTTS supports German, British and American English, French, Italian, Luxembourgish, Russian, Swedish, Telugu, and Turkish; more languages are in preparation.
 MaryTTS comes with toolkits for quickly adding support for new languages and for building unit selection and HMM-based synthesis voices.